 - Make root beer floats.

-- Have a scavenger hunt.
-Have a scavenger hunt inside with this indoor scavenger hunt list, or out in the yard.
+- Have a scavenger hunt outside, Or, have a scavenger hunt inside with this indoor scavenger hunt list.
 If you’re making a list for little ones, draw pictures of what they need to find.

 - Go to the ocean or the lake for a beach day.
 Make sure to collect seashells and other treasures.
 Then try this seashell craft.